 The following information aims to answer some questions you may have.
 Call the helpline on 0808 800 2200 for any further information.

-If you have had any type of seizure you must stop driving and inform the DVLA.
-You will lose your licence for a minimum of one year.
+If you have had any type of seizure, including any aura sensation, you must stop driving and inform the DVLA.
+You will lose your licence for a minimum of between six to 12 months.
 You can do this by telephoning their medical unit on 0300 790 6806, or by completing a form available at: Direct.gov.uk

-With medical and DVLA approval, you can have your licence returned after twelve months have passed and you have had no seizures.
+With medical and DVLA approval, you can have your licence returned after six months if you only have the type of seizure which does not impair your level of consciousness and ability to drive (ie simple partial seizure).
+With any other type of seizure, you get your licence back once you've been seizure free for one year.
 There are different regulations if you have sleep seizures.
-If three years have passed and you have had only sleep seizures during this time, and no seizures whilst awake, you can have your driving licence back.
+If after one year you only ever have seizures while asleep (whether this is during the day or at night) and no type of seizure while awake, you can have your driving licence back after one year.
 In a few cases, if there is no history or diagnosis of epilepsy and you have only had one seizure, it may be possible to get your licence back after 6 months.

 There are stricter guidelines for HGV / PCV licences.
 See our Epilepsy and driving factsheet for more information.